 Ice-Skating in NYC: 11 Outdoor Ice Rinks & Most Open This Month

 Last skating season brought tidings of brand-new rinks, but this year, the city is actually losing ice-skating spots.
 The Bronx's sole place to skate, the Van Cortlandt Park Rink, won't be open this season and Central Park's Lasker Rink is closed until further notice.
 Plus the proposed Highbridge Park Rink in Washington Heights is on ice for now.
 Of course, it's very possible that new rinks may pop up once winter cools down, and we'll be sure to update this post if that happens.

-The good news is that we still have 10 outdoor rinks in NYC, and six open for business in October: both Central Park rinks, Lakeside in Prospect Park, the Ice Rink at Rockefeller Center and Winter Village at Bryant Park.
+The good news is that we still have ten outdoor rinks in NYC, and five open for business in October: Wollman Rink in Central Park, Lakeside in Prospect Park, the Ice Rink at Rockefeller Center and Winter Village at Bryant Park.

 Most of NYC's outdoor ice rinks offer skating lessons and birthday party packages, and many also have ice hockey.
 Always check the rinks' official websites before heading out to confirm public skating hours as they change throughout the season, especially during the holidays.
 And if it ever gets too cold to glide outside, you can always hit one of NYC's six indoor ice-skating rinks.